Mike-Barrett/sp-dev-docs/docs/general-development/keyword-query-language-kql-syntax-reference.md

  _Match expressions_ may be any valid KQL expression, including nested **XRANK** expressions. _Rank expressions_ may be any valid KQL expression without **XRANK** expressions.
 If your KQL queries have multiple **XRANK** operators, the final dynamic rank value is calculated as a sum of boosts across all **XRANK** operators.

+An **XRANK** expression can use an operator to examine the value managed property to determine if it a boost should be applied.

+In addition to using free words on an expression, you can use {searchboxquery} to represent any potential term entered by an end user.

 > **Note:**